szabgab/perlmaven.com/sites/en/pages/build-pl-of-module-build.md

-These days I'd suggest you to use [ExtUtils::MakeMaker](/makefile-pl-of-extutils-makemaker) or [Dist::Zilla](http://metacpan.org/pod/Dist::Zilla), but if you encounter a module that only has a <b>Build.PL</b>, you will need to understand what is that.
+These days I'd suggest you to use [ExtUtils::MakeMaker](/makefile-pl-of-extutils-makemaker) or [Dist::Zilla](http://metacpan.org/pod/Dist::Zilla), but if you encounter a module that only has a **Build.PL**, you will need to understand what is that.

 Let's see how `Build.PL` looks like.